dave290/fit_single/ReadMe.md

 SETTING UP THESE PROGRAMS FOR THE FIRST TIME
 The Matplotlib program is required for plotting.
 PIP install using the command below:
 $ pip install matplotlib
-Be sure to create a folder named "data" and make this a subfolder inside of the folder containing the programs below.
-The data folder should contain the following two files: parameters.txt
+The subfolder "data" should contain the programs below. parameters.txt
 <datafile>.kel
+(Be sure to delete the file "Delete_this_File" after updating with a git pull command)

 PLOT THE KEL FILE
 In "data" subfolder, open the file "parameters.txt"  (leave this file open so you can modify later)